apaykani/apaykani.github.io/_pages/research.md

 ## Scientific Machine Learning for Chemical Kinetics

-Detailed chemical mechanisms are the computational bottleneck in reacting-flow simulation.
+Detailed chemical mechanisms are the computational bottleneck in reacting flow simulation.
 Stiff kinetics can consume the overwhelming majority of the runtime in a large-eddy simulation, which is why most industrial combustion design still relies on drastically simplified chemistry.

-We build machine-learning surrogates that integrate the chemical source term directly, and — critically — that know when they are wrong.
+We build machine learning surrogates that integrate the chemical source term directly, and critically that know when they are wrong.
 Our work spans Gaussian-process frameworks for probabilistic source-term integration, on-the-fly uncertainty-aware deep ensembles that adapt during simulation, and deep neural operators for stiff kinetics.
 The emphasis throughout is on structure preservation and calibrated uncertainty rather than raw regression accuracy: a surrogate that silently extrapolates is worse than no surrogate at all.

 <div class="row">
   <div class="col-sm mt-3 mt-md-0">